-- i.
-The building is occupied by employees only and all employees have ready access to the unlocking device. - ii.
+- 6. Devices such as double cylinder dead bolts which can be used to lock doors to prevent egress shall be permitted on egress doors in Use Groups, B, F, M or S. These doors may be locked from the inside when all of the following conditions are met: - a.
+The building is occupied by employees only and all employees have ready access to the unlocking device. - b.
 The locking device is of a type that is readily distinguished as locked, or a "DOOR LOCKED" sign with red letters on white background is installed on the locked doors.
-The letters shall be 6" high and 3/4" wide. - iii.
+The letters shall be 6" high and 3/4" wide. - c.
 A permanent sign is installed on or adjacent to lockable doors stating "THIS DOOR TO REMAIN UNLOCKED DURING PUBLIC OCCUPANCY."
-The sign shall be in letters not less than 1" high on a contrasting background. - (H) Add new Section 829.0
+The sign shall be in letters not less than 1" high on a contrasting background. - (B) Add new Exception 7 to Section 813.4.1 to read as follows: